Current Status: Operational

 D7017 has been very much part of the West Somerset Railway fleet since 1977, successfully operating WSR trains over many years since.
-The loco was first moved to Taunton on leaving BR service in 1975, before being moved up to Minehead in 1976.
+The loco was first moved to Taunton on leaving BR service in 1975, before being moved up to Minehead in March 1976.
+The loco hauled her first revenue-earning service in preservation on 19th March 1977, the ‘Quantock Flyer’

 The ‘Hymeks’ were intended as a medium power mixed traffic loco, but were often rostered to deputise for some of the WR’s largest steam locos on 13 and 14-coach trains in their early years.
 A total of 101 locos were built and were allocated all over the Western Region.
 They settled down to become a successful and capable fleet.